10 Running Form Tips From a Run Coach + Drills

 8. Take short, fast strides.

 A running cadence of 170 to 185 is ideal.
-Try not to take giant steps or overstride, as this will use extra energy and force and can cause injuries and cause you to tire out more quickly.
+Try not to take giant steps or overstride, as this will use extra energy and force and can cause injuries and make you get tired faster.
+Quick, short strides can improve your running economy and running speed so you perform better in races.

 9. Breathe naturally to get enough oxygen into your body.